parsimonhi/animCJK/README.md

 - various minor changes

 2026/04/12
-- modify makeGraphicsFromSvgs.php (now can deal any folder containing animCJK svg files)
+- modify makeGraphicsFromSvgs.php (now can deal any folder containing AnimCJK svg files)
 - remove makeGraphicsFromSvgs4Kana.php (now makeGraphicsFromSvgs.php can do the job)
 - remove any other php files
 - modify index.html